 EVERY LIFE IS PRECIOUS AND DESERVES AN OPPORTUNITY TO LIVE

 One State Representative has said, "(G)overnment overreacted to COVID-19 pandemic, 'can't save everybody," Deseret News (May 5, 2020).
-So as some State representatives seek to have more people infected by Corona Virus to develop a "herd immunity," the experiment is failing in Sweden "Harrop: Sweden backtracks on its low-pain pandemic cure," Standard Examiner (June 6, 2020).
-Instead, some of our State representatives would place more residents at risk of serious illness or even death just to try to quickly restart our economy and hopefully increase state tax revenue.
-But as with Sweden's experiment, it looks more likely a dangerous false hope.
+Even as our our current State representative seeks to have more people infected by Corona Virus to develop a "herd immunity," the experiment is failing in Sweden "Harrop: Sweden backtracks on its low-pain pandemic cure," Standard Examiner (June 6, 2020).
+Instead, our own State representative would place more North Davis residents at risk of serious illness or even death just to try to quickly restart our economic and hopefully increase state tax revenue.
+But as with Sweden's experiment, it looks more likely a irresponsible and dangerous false hope.
 As your state representative I will make deliberate decisions on the best information available and put the safety of my constituents first.